gbdrt/blog/src/230318_hyperjump.md

 ```

 Now, there is a bigger problem.
-We need to read the sequence from the start to test possible combos, but our first solution build the sequence from the end.^[It may be possible to adapt this solution with the `combo` rules, but after several attempts, I wanted to try something else.]
+We need to read the sequence from the start to test possible combos, but our first solution builds the sequence from the end.^[It may be possible to adapt this solution with the `combo` rules, but after several attempts, I wanted to try something else.]

 # Version 2: Fill and check